Reconfigurable-Computing-CalPoly-Pomona/RoboFire/README.md

 **Overview**

-This work has been done as a Senior Design Project California State Polytechnic University Pomona, developing a fire extinguishing robot using a Raspberry Pi.
+This work is a Senior Design Project California State Polytechnic University Pomona, developing a controllable fire extinguishing gorund vehicle using a Raspberry Pi.

 **Team Members:**